 1. Harbin Ice and Snow Festival

-Enjoying the ‘ice wonderland’ is one of the essential things to do while traveling in Harbin, especially when traveling with children.
+Enjoying the 'ice wonderland' is one of the essential things to do while traveling in Harbin, especially when traveling with children.
 The opening ceremony of the Harbin International Ice and Snow Festival is on January 5 and the festival lasts till late February.
-Exhibits often open earlier, usually one or two days before Christmas.
+Exhibits open from December 17th, 2023.

 The Sun Island and the Ice and Snow World are must-go places to enjoy the International Ice and Snow Festival.
 For children, a series of cartoon characters brighten up the International Ice and Snow Festival still further, making it like a Disneyworld on ice.